Growing zucchini is a piece of cake; every garden should have a few plants.

 You do need reasonably warm night-temperatures for the seed to germinate.
 This spring has been very cold with snow on the Drakensberg and in October only two plants are up; that is disappointing.

-Also known as summer squash, courgettes and baby marrows, these are one of the most rewarding vegetables you can grow in the summer garden.
+Also known as summer squash, courgettes and baby-marrows, these are one of the most rewarding vegetables you can grow in your garden.

-They are easy to grow, produce fruit in a relatively short time, and go on for months bringing you their health benefits.
+They are easy to grow, produce fruit in a relatively short time, and go on for months bringing you their nutritious benefits.

-The have more flavour in my opinion that pattipans, but less than gem squash which should also find favour in your garden.
+They have more flavour in my opinion that pattipans, but less than gem-squash which should also find favour in your garden.

 It's winter squash, or butternut, that have a very long growing-season, but then they keep for months during the cold in your cellar.

 As a variation, I like to slice some thinly sometimes into my Eggs Florentine; on a bed of spinach.

 Queen of the green garden, of course, is not growing zucchini, or butternut or beans, but the compost pile; at the heart of organic gardening is this lovely coarse black stuff.

 Growing zucchini do not lend themselves to a fence as do gems and butternut.
-We have a large raised area, a couple metres across, perhaps a foot deep in compost; plant the seeds around the edge of your mound.
+We have a large raised area, a couple metres across, perhaps a foot-deep in compost; plant the seeds around the edge of your mound.
 They germinate very quickly once soil temperatures have risen, but do keep them moist initially.

 You could thin them, perhaps, but I don't.

-Before you know it, you'll have healthy looking plants like these.
+Before you know it, you will have vigorous looking plants like these.
 Honeybees love to visit the bright yellow flowers of growing zucchini and it's perhaps in part due to the hives in a corner of the garden that we have such prolific pollination, and a huge crop.